Saritasa/ios-development-guides/README.md

 ## Autolayout

 Use autolayout for relatively static content.
-If content is very dynamic consider to manually caluclate sizes and frames of views (`UIView.layoutSubviews` and `UIViewController.viewDidLayoutSubviews` is the best place for this)
+If content is very dynamic consider to manually caluclate and set sizes and frames of views (`UIView.layoutSubviews` and `UIViewController.viewDidLayoutSubviews` is the best place for this)

-Prefer to not place all views in one big view or view controller, separate them by functionality for future reusability.
+Prefer to not place all views in one big view or view controller, separate them by functionality and move them in their own xib for future reusability.

+Don't use autolayout to postiion views inside a scroll view in a xib or a storyboard.
+It's very buggy, hard to change and understand.
+For such cases you should layout views manually or use a table view instead.

 ## Libraries and Frameworks We Use